 Help from the Fairfax County Park Foundation

-The Park Foundation can help park advocates and friends groups by receiving, acknowledging and accounting for donations to approved Park Authority projects.
+The Park Foundation can help park advocates, volunteer teams and friends groups by receiving, acknowledging and accounting for donations to approved Park Authority projects.

-As contributions to the Park Foundation, donations are tax deductible.
-Funds received by the Foundation are restricted to use for the designated project and are transferred to the Park Authority for that purpose only.
+Donations to the Park Foundation are tax deductible to the fullest extent of the law.
+Funds received by the Foundation are restricted to use for the designated project and are transferred in full to the Park Authority for that specific purpose.
+Together, we can work together to enrich YOUR Fairfax County parks!

 For more information, contact: